 You had some great events in Neukoelln.
 What were your favourites, and do you plan to resume events at the new location?

-Dave: We used to hold a monthly poetry event called Isn’t Everything Poetry? – this was always a packed event with guest poets and an open mic and we saw so many talented poets and writers over the years at this.
-We also held a monthly Quiz Night.
+Dave: We used to hold a monthly poetry event called Isn’t Everything Poetry?
+This was always a packed event with guest poets and an open mic and we saw so many talented poets and writers over the years at this.
+We also held a monthly quiz night.
 Bloomsday on June 16th was always a highlight for us.
-We’ve had book launches for local publishers like James Conway of Rixdorf Editions, Marcel Krueger & STB’s own Paul Sullivan for their book Berlin : A Literary Guide for Travellers & for Paul Scraton‘s Built On Sand.
-We also held events during Litera-Tour Neukölln – the literary festival run by the independent bookshops in Neukölln – where we had writers such as Julia Bell, Katherine Angel, translators and publishers Amanda de Marco and James Conway in conversation.
+We’ve had book launches for local publishers like James Conway of Rixdorf Editions, Marcel Krueger and STB’s own Paul Sullivan for their book Berlin : A Literary Guide for Travellers, and for Paul Scraton‘s Built On Sand.
+We also held events during Litera-Tour Neukölln, the literary festival run by the independent bookshops in Neukölln, for which we had writers such as Julia Bell, Katherine Angel, translators and publishers Amanda de Marco and James Conway in conversation.

 Do you have any future plans outside of running Curious Fox?

 Dave: It’s very hard to think beyond the shop.
-One does tend to get a little obsessed with it – I think any small business owner would feel the same.
-I have my little hobbies – doing collage art and playing music with my friend – both of which I would like to get better at.
+One does tend to get a little obsessed with it.
+I think any small business owner would feel the same.
+I have my little hobbies, like doing collage art and playing music with my friend, both of which I would like to get better at.
 But most of all, I’m hoping Orla and I can have more time away from the shop and do some travelling.